 If there’s one major muscle group we don’t mind firing up during almost every workout, it’s our abs.
 And for good reason: Aesthetics aside, a strong midsection leads to proper body alignment, better balance and it can help alleviate lower back pain.

 Tone up — from bottom to top and front to back — with these seven lower ab exercises.
-Consider yourself hardcore!
+Then go ahead and consider yourself hardcore!

 7 Lower Ab Exercises to Strengthen Your Core

-Perform these seven moves in a row, with little to no the rest time in between.
+Perform these seven moves in a row, with little to no the rest time in between, for a full midsection-centric workout.
 At the end of the circuit, take a 90-second break, then repeat two more times.